Gamebook: The UK (early 1980s–)

 One of the most influential and popular gamebook series was the Fighting Fantasy series, which started in 1980 when a Puffin Books representative saw a hall full of 5,000 people playing Dungeons & Dragons and asked Ian Livingstone and Steve Jackson to make a book about role-playing games.
 They instead offered the idea of a book which simulated the experience of roleplaying games.
 Within a year they presented a book under the name of The Magic Quest to Puffin which Puffin agreed to publish.
 Having spent six more months developing the concept it was published under the name of The Warlock of Firetop Mountain in 1982.

 Another notable UK gamebook series is Lone Wolf, developed by Joe Dever in 1984.
 Like Fighting Fantasy, the writer was an experienced Dungeons & Dragons player who developed the setting of Lone Wolf for his campaigns.
 However the books were also inspired by medieval texts such as Gawain and the Green Knight and Le Morte d'Arthur.

 Grailquest is a series of gamebooks written by J.H.
-Brennan (also in 1984) that were also inspired by the Arthurian legends.
+Brennan (also beginning in 1984) that were also inspired by the Arthurian legends.
 Set mainly on Avalon they make use of a dice based system.

-The Way of the Tiger, a Japan-themed gamebook by Mark Smith and Jamie Thomson (1985), is also a notable UK publication.
+The Way of the Tiger, a Japan-themed gamebook series by Mark Smith and Jamie Thomson (starting in 1985), is also a notable UK publication.